KostasRokkas/React---Multiple-Hotel-Lists/README.md

 ##How to run  the application:
 1)Git clone the project from GitHub repository and navigate to that repository folder with your terminal.
-2)Run in your terminal the command "yarn start" (after you install yarn) 3)The program will install all the requirements services for you and run the program
+2)Run in your terminal the command "yarn start" (after you install yarn)